The low-cost airline "Wizz Air" has announced five new routes that will connect Italy to Tirana starting next March 29.

 The new routes

 Tickets are down purchasable on the place of the airline from today starting from a minimum of 29,99 euros each way.
-The first tickets available are those to Milan Bergamo (from 29 March) and Pisa (31 March), while in the following months Bologna and Verona (from 1 May) and Venice Treviso (from 1 August) will follow.
-For the latter destination, as well as for Pisa, there are three weekly flights (Tuesday, Thursday, Saturday); four weekly flights, however, to Verona and Bologna (Monday, Wednesday, Friday, Sunday) while for Milan Bergamo there will be daily flights.
+The first tickets available are those towards Milan Bergamo (from March 29) e Pisa (March 31), while in the following months they will follow Bologna e Verona (from May 1) e Venice Treviso (from August 1st).
+For the latter destination, as well as for Pisa, there are three weekly flights (Tuesday, Thursday, Saturday); four weekly scheduled flights, however, to Verona and Bologna (Monday, Wednesday, Friday, Sunday) while for Milan Bergamo there will be daily flights.

 “Wizz Air is strongly committed to creating new opportunities for its Albanian passengers and today we are excited to be able to double the number of routes we operate in Tirana and announce five new routes from the capital of Albania to Italy.